denis7071/My-Portfolio/README.md

 2. ### Send and Confirm

 - Submit the form once.
 This first-time-use will trigger an email requesting confirmation.
-- You can visit their [Documentation](https://formsubmit.co/documentation) to learn more about how to use Formsubmit
+- You can visit their [Documentation](https://formsubmit.co/documentation) to learn more about how to use Formsubmit.

 ## Contact

 Feel free to reach out to me via the contact form or at my